zahradnik-io/youtube-scripts/Projects/ideas.md

 - Gatsby JS / Vue / Nuxt - why proper knowledge of JS and browser still matters?
 - Go / bash scripting
 - Microservices
+- How does Modbus work?
+- Specification vs. implementation.
+How devices behave in the wild?
+Modbus example.

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?